pritam825/Color_Indicator/README.md

 # Installation Process
-Download the zip file or clone the plugin and compress joomla-color indicator-plugin folder as zip file.
+1.Download the zip file or clone the plugin and compress joomla-color indicator-plugin folder as zip file.
-Visit Joomla Extension Manager and install the zip file.
+2.Visit Joomla Extension Manager and install the zip file.
-Go to System and click on Plugin under Manage section.
+3.Go to System and click on Plugin under Manage section.
-Search for System - color indicator plugin and activate it.
+4.Search for System - color indicator plugin and activate it.
-Demo Video for further steps: https://drive.google.com/file/d/1e8-ukfKHXj0FzimQOoQwZ9biF92EOsGo/view?usp=sharing.
+5.Demo Video for further steps: https://drive.google.com/file/d/1e8-ukfKHXj0FzimQOoQwZ9biF92EOsGo/view?usp=sharing.